Risk factors and causes of myeloma

 Family history

-People who have a close family member (such as a parent, brother or sister) with myeloma may have a very small increase in their risk of developing it.
+People who have a close family member with myeloma may have a slightly higher risk of developing it.
+A close family member means a parent, brother or sister.
 If you are worried about this, your doctor can explain what the risk might be.

-Some health conditions can weaken the immune system, or cause the immune system to attack healthy cells in the body by mistake (autoimmune disease).
+Some health conditions can weaken the immune system or cause the immune system to attack healthy cells in the body (autoimmune disease).
 These types of conditions may slightly increase the risk of developing myeloma.

 About our information